734.487.0130 ext. 6728

 Professor Zinggeler received the national "Excellence in Teaching Language and Culture of FL-A-CH" Award, presented to her by the Austrian Culture Forum and the Swiss Embassy at ACTFL Conference in San Diego on Nov.
 21, 2015.

-In winter semester 2016, Prof. Zinggeler will be on a Faculty Research Fellowship to work on her new book project: "SWISS MAID: The untold story about women's contribution to Switzerland's success."
+In winter semester 2016, Prof. Zinggeler was on a Faculty Research Fellowship to work on her new book project: "SWISS MAID: The untold story about women's contribution to Switzerland's success."

 For Curriculum Vitae click here